My Favourite Festival Diwali Essay - 100, 200, 500 Words

 100 Words Essay on My Favourite Festival Diwali

-Diwali, often known as the "Festival of Lights," is enjoyed by lighting diyas and setting off rockets and crackers.
-It is a celebration honoring Lord Rama's glorious return to Ayodhya after rescuing his wife Sita from the demonic king Ravana.
+On October 20, 2025, the entire country will celebrate Diwali.
+It is often also known as the "Festival of Lights," and is enjoyed by lighting diyas and setting off rockets and crackers.
+It is a celebration honouring Lord Rama's glorious return to Ayodhya after rescuing his wife Sita from the demonic king Ravana.
 We use clay oil lamps called diyas to light up our home.
 We light them using a cotton wick dipped in ghee or oil.
 Diwali represents the defeat of evil and the eradication of darkness.
 We also enjoy sharing sweets with our loved ones.
 For me, igniting sparklers with my family is my personal favourite part.
-I love spending diwali with my family and friends, we all dress in traditional indian clothing on the big day and wish each other happy diwali.
+I love spending Diwali with my family and friends, we all dress in traditional indian clothing on the big day and wish each other happy Diwali.

 200 Words Essay on My Favourite Festival Diwali